 The settings page can be accessed via the menu in the top right corner of your account.
-Here you can manage all aspects of your account including your subscription, timesheet settings, time clock settings, user screens, group settings, custom fields, regional settings, tasks, absences, and more.
+Here you can manage all aspects of your account, including your subscription, timesheet settings, user screens, group settings, custom fields, regional settings, tasks, absences, and more.

 Absences: Create new absence types.

-Account: Manage your subscription, integrations, download your data and invoices, etc.
+Account: Manage your subscription and integrations, download your data and invoices, etc.

 Authorizations: Edit default authorizations for employees, managers, and other roles.

-Custom Fields Settings: Create custom fields to use for any entity (customers, projects, employees, etc.).
+Custom Fields Settings: Create custom fields for any entity (customers, projects, employees, etc.).

-Export Settings: Configure the format of your PDF exports, which can be used to created branded reports.
+Export Settings: Configure the format of your PDF exports, which can be used to create branded reports.

 GDPR: Manage data and settings related to GDPR obligations for European countries.